ADB-Team/railway-db-public/doc/columnar-stores.md

 - no support for join groups, also not as an workaround with views [as suggested in our specification file](https://github.com/ADB-Team/railway-db-public/blob/main/specs/columnar-store.md#postgres-specific-implementation)
 - creating a columnar store with a huge amount of rows (900 472 in case of columnar store 2) seems not to be possible, maybe too much overhead on creation?
+- when copying data with auto-increment ID from a row store into a columnar store, the auto-incremation starts at 0 again for new entries, despite there being more than 0 entries already in the columnar store
+- after some transactions, costly catalog updates are made, see [here](https://github.com/ADB-Team/railway-db-public/blob/main/doc/catalog-update.txt) for an extract

 ## Columnar Store 1